-I. Multiple-choice section (10 points)

-All actions on this list are examples of academic dishonesty except avoid running out of time on a t est, you should True-or-false section (10 points) Beds are a good place t It's smart to schedule a In true-or-false question xamples when an essay question asks you to illustrate.
-To study because they are comfortable and quiet.
-Specific and consistent time for studying for each course.
-This, it is safer to mark true than false if you don't know the answer.
-It is group is that students will encourage each other to do their best Matching column section (10 po ints) 1.
+- I. Multiple-choice section (10 points) - 1.
+All actions on this list are examples of academic dishonesty except schedule a specific and consistent time for studying for each course. alse questions, it is safer to mark true than false if you don't know the answer. age of studying in a group is that students will encourage each other to do their best work.
+III.
+Matching column se ection (10 points) 1.
 Define A. A type of formative assessment 2.
 Study group B. To describe pros and cons and compare them 3.
 Weekly quiz C. To describe the meaning of a word, phrase, or concept 4.
 Discuss D. Your own personalized study guide 5.
-Class and assignment notes E. Three or four students from a class who meet regularly to review class material and encourage each other .
-Short answer section (15 points List three things you should do before a test to prepare your body to perform effectively.
-List three things you should List three things you should do before a test to prepare your body to perform effectively.
-List three things you should Name at least three of the c do before a test to prepare your body to perform effectively.
-List three things you should Name at least three of the c do before a test to prepare your body to perform effectively. haracteristics of successful study groups.
-List three things you should Name at least three of the c do before a test to prepare your body to perform effectively. haracteristics of successful study groups.
-List three things you should Name at least three of the c haracteristics of successful study groups. hould take before you start writing the answer to an essay question.
+Class and assignment notes E. Three or four students from a class who meet regularly to review class material and encourage each other IV.
+Short answer sectio List three things you n (15 points) ou should do before a test to prepare your body to perform effectively.
+2. Name at least three e of the characteristics of successful study groups.
+3. List at least four ste eps you should take before you start writing the answer to an essay question.